Use This Arca Plate From Kirk Photo to Quick Release Your Ball Head

 Choose a lever-release or a screw-knob clamp to put on your tripod.

-The first thing you will need to do is put an Arca compatible clamp onto the top of your tripod.
+First, you must put an Arca-compatible clamp onto the top of your tripod.
 You can choose between a lever-release clamp or a screw-knob clamp.
-These clamps are available at all price points, but my favourite is the 60mm clamp from Really Right Stuff.
+These clamps are available at all price points, but my favorite is the 60mm clamp from Really Right Stuff.
 The brass bushings make it smooth as butter, and the built-in level is handy too.

-In most cases you will be looking to simply screw the clamp onto the 3/8″-16 stud on the top of your tripod, so make sure you buy a clamp that has a threaded 3/8″-16 hole in the middle.
+In most cases, you will be looking to screw the clamp onto the 3/8″-16 stud on the top of your tripod, so make sure you buy a clamp with a threaded 3/8″-16 hole in the middle.
 In some cases, you will find that tripods have a removable 3/8′ stud, in which case you can either choose the screw the clamp onto the stud or remove the stud and use a 3/8″ screw from above, down through the clamp and into the tripod.
-For Really Right Stuff tripod users with the TFC model tripods, this is the preferred method. (see next photo of my own TFC-24L II).
-I also recommend that you apply a small amount of blue Loctite to make sure it doesn’t come off.
+This is the preferred method for Really Right Stuff tripod users with the TFC model tripods. (see next photo of my own TFC-24L II).
+I also recommend applying a small amount of blue Loctite to ensure it doesn’t come off.

 Kirk Photo Ball Head Arca Plates

-The second piece of the puzzle is provided by Kirk Photo.
-The make a pair of circular Arca-Swiss dovetail plates designed for ball heads.
+Kirk Photo provides the second piece of the puzzle.
+They make a pair of circular Arca-Swiss dovetail plates designed for ball heads.

-These plates are incredibly light at 43g and 53g respectively.
-They are beautifully machined and come with a good 3/8″-16 screw and a hex tool.
-Pricing is $24 for the small and $29 for the large.
-They also come with a small set screw that can be used to ensure the plate does not come loose from the head.
+These plates are incredibly light at 43g and 53g, respectively.
+They are beautifully machined, have a good 3/8″-16 screw and a hex tool, and have a very reasonable price point (small, large).
+They also come with small screws that can be used to ensure the plate does not come loose from the head.

-Personally, I think these things are incredibly useful, and I have a whole bunch of them because I’m constantly switching tripod heads while I work on reviews for this site.
-Even if you only have a couple of heads, I think this is a worthwhile update to your tripod setup and if you use a quality clamp it won’t affect the stability of your tripod in any way.
+These things are incredibly useful, and I have many because I’m constantly switching tripod heads while I work on reviews for this site.
+Even if you only have a couple of heads, I think this is a worthwhile update to your tripod setup, and if you use a quality clamp, it won’t affect the stability of your tripod in any way.

 Where to Buy